Yoga for Women is not a choice today but a necessity to live a fulfilling life.

 From an Asthama Patient to an Artistic Yoga World Champion

 Kadambari CP was introduced to Yoga at the tender age of 8.
 She was suffering from severe Asthama, and when nothing seemed to work, her parents took her to a Yoga Teacher.

-While rest of the world may have moved majorly towards modern medicine, Karnataka is one of the places in India where people still believe in the power of Vedic lifestyle and Yoga as a part of it.
+While the rest of the world may have moved majorly towards modern medicine, Karnataka is one of the places in India where people still believe in the power of the Vedic lifestyle and Yoga as a part of it.